 Cushion & Support Provided by the Shoes

 Shoes with the simplest cushioned inserts are specifically designed for athletes who focus on shock reduction while running.
-People who enjoy the flexibility of being lightweight but then they also want to protect their feet from getting pounded or bruised while running.
+People who enjoy the flexibility of being lightweight, but then they also want to protect their feet from getting pounded or bruised while running.
 The cushioning inserts ought to be made of flexible and lightweight materials.
 Durable fabric that will not be able to break down easily after a few kilometers of running.
-Inserts not only improve cushioning and comfort but they help in reducing the pain that is felt in the foot’s arch for those who have plantar fasciitis.
-Also though who might suffer from muscle tiredness.
-Check and confirm that the amount of support on the arch that the sneaker is providing and that it is constructed of a material that is firm in nature and long-lasting.
+Inserts not only improve cushioning and comfort, but they help in reducing the pain that is felt in the foot’s arch for those who have plantar fasciitis.
+Also, those who might suffer from muscle tiredness.
+Check and confirm that the amount of support on the arch, that the sneaker is providing, and that it is constructed of a material that is firm in nature and long-lasting.
 You can replace the inserts if you feel they do not provide enough cushioning to your feet while running or walking.

-You can determine your toes play by following the below steps.
-Stand barefoot like you have your shoes on, roll one foot inwardly, check if the arch collapses ( weak arches need more support ).
-Toes splay might seem irrelevant to many people who have been wearing shoes all our lives.
+You can determine your toes splay by following the below steps.
+Stand barefoot like you have your shoes on, roll one foot inwardly, check if the arch collapses (weak arches need more support).
+Toes splay might seem irrelevant to many people who have been wearing shoes all of their lives.

 Heel Lift / Drop

 Heel lift or heel drop plays an important role in determining the type of running sneakers you will be wearing.
 You can find running shoes with or without heel lift.
 You can opt to buy a heel lift if your running shoes lack the necessary heel lift.
 Heel lifts are typically designed to remove pressure from an Achilles tendon that is strained or from a calf that is injured.